Time Inc.: Growth

-Luce launched the business magazine Fortune in February 1930 and created/founded the pictorial Life magazine in 1936, and launched House & Home in 1952 and Sports Illustrated in 1954.
+Luce launched the business magazine Fortune in February 1930 and the pictorial Life magazine in 1936.
+He launched House & Home in 1952 and Sports Illustrated in 1954.
 He also produced The March of Time radio and newsreel series.
 By the mid-1960s, Time Inc. was the largest and most prestigious magazine publisher in the world.
 (Dwight Macdonald, a Fortune staffer during the 1930s, referred to him as "Il Luce", a play on the Italian dictator Benito Mussolini, who was called "Il Duce".)
 Once ambitious to become Secretary of State in a Republican administration, Luce wrote a famous article in Life magazine in 1941, called "The American Century", which defined the role of American foreign policy for the remainder of the 20th century, and perhaps beyond.

-President Franklin D. Roosevelt, aware that most publishers were opposed to him, issued a decree in 1943 that blocked all publishers and media executives from visits to combat areas; he put General George Marshall in charge of enforcement.
+President Franklin D. Roosevelt, aware that most publishers were opposed to him, issued a decree in 1943 that barred all publishers and media executives from visiting combat areas; he put General George Marshall in charge of enforcement.
 The main target was Luce, who had long opposed FDR.
 Historian Alan Brinkley argues the move was "badly mistaken", for had Luce been allowed to travel, he would have been an enthusiastic cheerleader for American forces around the globe.
-But stranded in New York City, Luce's frustration and anger expressed itself in hard-edged partisanship.
+But stranded in New York City, Luce's frustration and anger expressed themselves in hard-edged partisanship.
 Luce, supported by Editor T. S. Matthews, appointed Whittaker Chambers as acting Foreign News editor in 1944, despite the feuds Chambers had with reporters in the field.